Manchester United - West Ham: How to watch, start time, stream, odds

 Manchester United – West Ham team news

-Paul Pogba remains out for Manchester United, while Marcus Rashford is “a doubt for the weekend,” according to Ole Gunnar Solskjaer.
-Juan Mata, Phil Jones, Donny van de Beek, and David De Gea are out, while Anthony Martial is a question mark after subbing out at halftime on Thursday.
-Luke Shaw and Edinson Cavani were also rested against AC Milan with minor injuries.
+Paul Pogba remains out for Manchester United, while Marcus Rashford makes a shock return to the starting lineup.
+Juan Mata, Phil Jones, Donny van de Beek, and David De Gea are out, while Anthony Martial is also missing.
+Luke Shaw returns, while Edinson Cavani is still out injured.

 Jesse Lingard cannot play for the Irons against his parent club, while Angelo Ogbonna, Andriy Yarmolenko, Arthur Masuaku, and Darren Randolph have been ruled out.
-Ryan Fredericks is still dealing with a groin injury and seems a probable absence.
+Ryan Fredericks is still dealing with a groin injury and is out.

 Odds and ends (full odds provided by our partner, PointsBet)